Supreme Court Issues 8-1 Emergency Order Changing Second Amendment Preservation Fight Forever!

 Frequently Asked Questions

-Missouri HB85, known as SAPA, is a state law enacted in 2021 that aims to restrict state and local law enforcement cooperation with federal agencies regarding federal gun laws that conflict with the Second Amendment.
+Missouri's HB85, also known as the Second Amendment Preservation Act (SAPA), is a state law enacted in 2021.
+It aims to limit the cooperation of state and local law enforcement agencies with federal agencies in enforcing federal firearm laws that are allegedly inconsistent with the Second Amendment.

-What are the potential future implications of the Supreme Court's SAPA decision?
+What are the implications of the Supreme Court's denial of emergency review for SAPA?

 Related News